Trump Administration Announces Nearly $13 Billion In Aid For Puerto Rico

 The administration has cited concerns about alleged "mismanagement and corruption" in Puerto Rico as the reason for the holdup.

-Earlier this year, HUD released its hold on more than $8 billion in aid, which was supposed to reach the island last September.
+Earlier this year, HUD released its hold on more than $8 billion in aid, which was supposed to reach the island in September 2019.

-Recovery efforts following Hurricanes Maria and Irma have been slow in Puerto Rico, and the Trump administration has faced criticism over its response.
-In 2018, an internal FEMA report found that the agency failed to properly prepare for the previous year's hurricane season and did not adequately support the affected regions.
+Recovery efforts following hurricanes Maria and Irma have been slow in Puerto Rico, and the Trump administration has faced criticism over its response.
+In 2018, an internal FEMA report found that the agency failed to prepare properly for the previous year's hurricane season and did not adequately support the affected regions.

 Trump has disputed the number of hurricane-related deaths on the island and called the federal government's response to Maria "an incredible, unsung success."